Iwama style Aikido passes on the teachings of Master Morihei Ueshiba - O-Sensei (great master), who was the founder of the martial art of Aikido.

 In ukemi practise Iwama practitioners usually attempt to parry atemi strikes being thrown by nage, often discouraged in other styles of Aikido.

-The sword forms of Iwama style are generally recognized as being from Kashima Shinto-ryu sword techniques.
+The unique sword forms of Iwama style aikido are generally recognized as being from Kashima Shinto-ryu sword techniques.
 In particular the first two kumitachi are almost identical to forms from Kashima Shinto-ryu.

-Ara-waza (course techniques), are occasionally practiced by Iwama syle Aikido practitioners.
-These techniques are intended to show the more vicious applications hidden in Aikido technique.
+Ara-waza (course techniques), are occasionally practiced by Iwama style practitioners.
+These techniques intend on showing more vicious applications hidden in Aikido technique.